As Seattle protests resume Sunday, demonstrators and police trade allegations about Saturday’s violence

 “We think they’re just escalating the tension and aren’t warranted,” said Moreno, an accountant.

-The pair said they didn’t see many federal agents yesterday, apart from some immigration-enforcement officers in the police line — but aren’t happy with local police either.
+The pair said they aren’t happy with local police either.

 “The police violence against protesters seems like they’re honestly giving us more reason to defund them,” Moreno said.